yarnmengnus/tp/docs/DeveloperGuide.md

 - `DoNextCommand` class: Represents the command itself.
 - `ProfPlanParser` class: Responsible for parsing user input and creating `DoNextCommand` instances.
 - `Priority` class: Represents the priority of a task (from 1 to 10).
-- `DueDate` class: Represents the deadline of a task (in dd-MM-yyyy format or '01-02-2023').
+- `DueDate` class: Represents the deadline of a task (in dd-MM-yyyy format, e.g. '01-02-2023').
 - `Task` class: Represents a task, and it contains the priority and dueDate that `DoNextCommand` processes.
 - `ModelManager` class: contains the `getDoNextTask()` function to generate recommended task.